Definition: Graphical representation of quantities like cumulative costs, labor units, etc. plotted against time.

-Real Case Study for Understanding S-CurvesNow, once everything is analyzed then we may need to submit a recovery plan also called a mitigation plan showing that how we are going to catch-up the delays.
+Real Case Study for Understanding S-CurvesNow, once everything is analyzed, we may need to submit a recovery plan, also called a mitigation plan, showing how we will catch-up on the delays.

-These curves are not as we have seen the typical one but this may happen in practical scenarios.
+These curves are not as we have seen the typical one, but this may happen in practical scenarios.
 Here the client has asked to hand over a few major areas even in the middle of the project.
-That leads to differing the work rate as in typicals curves scenarios.
-As you see, the Green & Red are representing the Early Units and Late Units respectively.
+That leads to differing the work rate as in typical curves scenarios.
+As you see, the Green & Red are representing the Early Units and Late Units, respectively.
 The combination of both gives us a Banana Curve.
-It helps us if the project slips below the Red zone then it is an alarming thing that should be fixed immediately without any delay.
-This is a real example where we were asked to submit Recovery Plan where we were slipping below the Redline, you can see the Blue like for actual work.
-We acted upon immediately and submitted our action plan that included the increase in manpower, an expedition of required critical materials delivery, fast-tracking of a number of activities.
-We presented this to Stakeholders, performed and the day I am writing this blog we are as per our recovery plan without any negative Variance.
+If the project slips below the Red zone, then it is an alarming thing that should be fixed immediately without any delay.
+This is a real example where we were asked to submit Recovery Plan, where we were slipping below the Redline; you can see the Blue like for actual work.
+We acted upon immediately and submitted our action plan that included the increase in manpower, an expedition of required critical materials delivery, fast-tracking of several activities.
+We presented this to Stakeholders, performed, and the day I am writing this blog, we are as per our recovery plan without any negative Variance.

 Man-Hours Versus Time S-Curve

-Below is the graphical explanation that how we increased the manpower to catch up with the above delays for that particular project.
+Below is the graphical explanation of how we increased the manpower to catch up with the above delays for that particular project.
 No doubt there is a huge difference in planned, actual & of the recovery.
 This may be because we overestimated Productivity Rates.
-As we were delayed in some critical material then we have to deploy the other skilled manpower simultaneously and some of our manpower becomes idle for time being – waiting for material to be procured & to be delivered onsite.
+As we were delayed in some critical material, we have to simultaneously deploy the other skilled manpower.
+Some of our manpower becomes idle for the time being – waiting for material to be procured & to be delivered onsite.

 S Curves are one of the most valuable Project Management Tools for reporting a project.
-As it is the best way to communicate to the Stakeholders and you know better communication is the key to the success of any project.
+As it is the best way to communicate to the Stakeholders and you know, better communication is the key to any project’s success.
 That’s all about S Curve Project Management.
 Thank you to bear with me.
 If you have any suggestions for improvement of this blog please comment below.
 I will try to fill that gap where possible.